systers/vms/README.md

 1. Enter `git clone git@github.com:systers/vms.git` to clone the Systers VMS repository.
 After the clone is done, change directory (cd) to the `vms` directory.
+1. Copy the sample .env file and make relevant changes as required`cp .env.example .env`
 1. Run `docker-compose build`.
 This pulls the Docker images required to run the project and installs the necessary dependencies.
 1. Run `docker run -e SECRET_KEY=foobarbaz vms_web`